MaterializeInc/materialize/doc/developer/guide.md

 * `imports.granularity.group` = `module`
 * `imports.prefix` = `crate`

-Besides Rust-Analyzer, the only other known tool with good code navigation features is CLion along with its Rust plugin.
+[RustRover] is another option for an IDE with good code navigation features.
 This is a good choice for developers who prefer the JetBrains ecosystem, but we no longer recommend it by default, since Rust-Analyzer has long since caught up to it in maturity.
 If you are a Materialize employee, ask Nikhil Benesch on Slack for access to our corporate JetBrains license.
-If you're not yet sure you want to use CLion, you can use the 30-day free trial.
+If you're not yet sure you want to use RustRover, you can use the 30-day free trial.

 ### Editor add-ons